or-dvir/DxAdapter2.0/dxclick/README.md

 ```

 ## Your Items
-Your item must implement the  interface `IDxItemClickable`
+Your item must implement the  interface `IDxItemClickable`.

 ## Dependencies Exposed to User
 None.